Table of Contents

 Calcineurin inhibitors such as cyclosporine and tacrolimus are used to inhibit T-cell mediated rejection.
 Both drugs act by preventing the synthesis of different cytokines known to be responsible for activating and recruiting other leukocytes in the immune response initiated against the grafted organ.

-Sirolimus blocks the action of different cytokine receptors such as interleukin-2 receptors, interleukin-4 receptors and interleukin-10 receptors.
+Sirolimus blocks the action of different cytokine receptors, such as interleukin-2, interleukin-4 and interleukin-10 receptors.
 It can be used in combination with cyclosporine for a synergistic effect.
+This is a more recent way of suppressing the immune system in a manner that has limited side effect.
+It has proven to be more effective in bringing a balance between overimmunosuppression and underimmunosuppression.

 Immunosuppression Therapy for Specific Transplants